danielegasparri/span-gui/docs/quick_start.md

 You can experiment with other preloaded 1D spectra lists provided with SPAN.
 For example:

 - In "3.
-Browse the spectra list or just one spectrum", load the spectra list "ngc5806_bins.dat" in the "example_files" folder.
+Browse the spectra list or just one spectrum", load the spectra list "ngc5806_bins.dat" located in the "example_files" folder.
 This file contains 39 optical spectra of the spiral galaxy NGC 5806.
-- Set the Wavelength units to "A" in the "Wavelength of the spectra is in:" option
+- Set the Wavelength units to "A" in the "Wavelength units:" option
 - Press the "Load!" button to load the 39 1D spectra in the listbox.
 - Have fun!